mmbman/Katagiri/jewel-mirror-awareness.md

 This is a song.

-In Japanese we call it *Hôkyozammai*, “Jewel Mirror Awareness,” omitting the word “Song.”
+In Japanese we call it *Hōkyōzanmai*, “Jewel Mirror Awareness,” omitting the word “Song.”
 But Manzan, a famous Japanese Zen master, stressed that the title should include the word “Song.”
 For this is not only a very important sutra: it is a song, one which is chanted every day in Soto Zen monasteries.

 A song appeals very deeply to your heart, and impresses you very much.
 Even if you don’t understand it.
 We learn songs as children, often singing them before we understand what the words mean, and as adults we still remember them.